CARDINAL JOHN HEENAN:

-What did hit the Catholic Church in England and abroad like a twister was the publication of the Popes encyclical Humane Vitae, published on June 29th 1968.
+What did hit the Catholic church in England and abroad like a twister was the publication of the pope's encyclical Humane Vitae, published on June 29th 1968.
 I also suggest that today the Catholic church has still yet to recover from it.

-"With Humane Vitae....Pope Paul did to his reign what Lyndon Johnson did with the Vietnam War.
+Or as author Garry Wills wrote: "With Humane Vitae....Pope Paul did to his reign what Lyndon Johnson did with the Vietnam War.
 From that moment on everything seemed to run down hill."

-Heenan was naturally caught up in the massive fallout by the fact that he was an appointed member of the pontifical commission that would prepare a draft report for the Pope to look at.
-All of this hung on the teaching that the, "Church held that contraception was intrinsically evil because it was contras to natural law (i.e., the rhythm method that the church preferred and promoted.
-Or as it became laughingly called "Vatican roulette.")
+Heenan was naturally caught up in the massive fallout by the fact that he was an appointed member of the pontifical commission that would prepare a draft report for the pope to look at.
+All of this hung on the teaching that the "church held that contraception was intrinsically evil because it was contras to natural law (i.e., the rhythm method that the church preferred and promoted, or as it became laughingly called, "Vatican roulette.")

-(Bishops Solidarity conference for Cardinal Mindszenty)
+(Bishops solidarity conference for cardinal Mindszenty)

 Heenan naturally found himself having to defend a document that I don't think he believed in anyway.

-"God bless you.
-If their following their conscience, then in the sight of God, which is all that maters - the priest, the bishop, the Pope doesn't matter compared with God-if every person is really dealing with Almighty God."
-(London Weekend Television, December, 1968.)
+Later when asked about this on Frost's television show and on what he would say to a prospective Catholic couple who wished to practice birth control, he replied: "God bless you.
+If their following their conscience, then in the sight of God, which is all that maters - the priest, the bishop, the pope doesn't matter compared with God, if every person is really dealing with Almighty God" (London Weekend Television, December, 1968).

-This of course came to the attention of the apostolic delegate in London, the popular Archbishop Inigo Cardinale; naturally he wasn't happy with this slick interpretation of the churches teaching on birth control.
+This of course came to the attention of the apostolic delegate in London, the popular archbishop Inigo Cardinale.
+Naturally he wasn't happy with this slick interpretation of the catholic church's teaching on birth control.

-(I once heard a story told about the Foreign Secretary in the Wilson Government who arrived at an Embassy reception, in the condition the Irish call 'nine sheets to the wind.'

-Casting his bleary eye around the crowded room he spied according to a friend, "This beautiful creature in scarlet" only to find out as he bent to kiss the manicured hand that it was indeed the Pope's man in London.
+(I once heard a story told about the Foreign Secretary in the Wilson Government who arrived at an embassy reception in the condition the Irish call "nine sheets to the wind."
+Casting his bleary eye around the crowded room he spied, according to a friend, "this beautiful creature in scarlet" only to find out as he bent down to kiss the manicured hand that it was indeed the pope's man in London.
 Yes it seems he was wearing his silken robes.
-One has to speculate who was embarrassed the most at this sudden burst of affection.)
+One has to speculate who was embarrassed the most at this sudden burst of affection).

 Cardinale once explained in an interview that: "God bless you" really meant, well according to him, "God help you."
 So there speaks Rome on the use of the Almighty's name!

-Later the ill-fated encyclical would be nicknamed with glee by the press as Heenan's Baby.
+Later the ill-fated encyclical would be nicknamed with glee by the press as "Heenan's baby."

 Yet another nickname he had to live with it seems.
-He certainly collected them, didn't he?
+He certainly collected them, didn't he!

-(Incidentally Malcolm Muggeridge was nicknamed after his conversation as St Mug!)
+(Incidentally Malcolm Muggeridge was nicknamed after his conversation as "St Mug").

+Vatican II and its ongoing reforms also bothered Heenan as well, especially the liturgy reforms.
 Much of his caustic views can be found in the second book of his autobiography.
-(His differences with the theologian Charles Davis and Peter De Rosa (is the latter still alive?), were part of a much wider raft of what he saw as the disrespect shown to him and the churches teachings.
-In his book, Heenan meekly claims conspiratorially, that Pope John XXIII had only expected the council to run a mere 3-6 months, not years.
+And his differences with the theologian Charles Davis and Peter De Rosa were part of a much wider raft of what he saw as the disrespect shown to him and their church's teachings.
+Heenan in his book claims conspiratorially that pope John XXIII had only expected the council to run a mere 3-6 months, not years.

 I suspect that the reforms, which filtered down in the 1970s, must have caused a frequent assault upon his immune system causing a great deal of physical pain.
 I did read that he suffered the discomfort of shingles.
 (I have suffered some of this myself but only in small doses.
-I cannot imagine the distressing pain that he went through when it attacked, I believe his eyes and face; poor man.)
+I cannot imagine the distressing pain that he went through when it attacked, I believe his eyes and face; poor man).

-"Many a thorn was added to my crown during the stormy sixties."
+In the conclusion of his final autobiography he writes: "Many a thorn was added to my crown during the stormy sixties."